-Sherman Alexie, a Spokane/Coeur d'Alene Indian, was born on October 7, 1966, on the Spokane Indian Reservation in Wellpinit, Washington.
+Sherman Alexie, a Spokane/Coeur d'Alene poet and novelist, was born on October 7, 1966, on the Spokane Indian Reservation in Wellpinit, Washington.
 He received his BA in American studies from Washington State University in Pullman.

 His books of poetry include Face (Hanging Loose, 2009), One Stick Song (2000), The Man Who Loves Salmon (1998), The Summer of Black Widows (1996), Water Flowing Home (1995), Old Shirts & New Skins (1993), First Indian on the Moon (1993), I Would Steal Horses (1992), and The Business of Fancydancing (1992).